dliyanage/YCSB-IVS/experiment_scripts/README.md

 #### Experiment Phase Parameters

-The experiment typically has two phases: the **value extension phase** and the  **post-extension phase** .
+The experiment typically has two phases: the **value extension phase** and the  **workload-run phase** .
 Set the following parameters to control the distribution of operations in each phase, including the read, write, update, scan, and insert proportions.

 ##### Value Extension Phase: